Free New Jersey Records Search (Warrants, Arrests, Inmates)

 New Jersey Court Records & Cases

 New Jersey court records usually contain details related to transcripts of cases, names of the parties involved in a lawsuit, and court decrees.
-Certain court information is accessible by anyone.
+Certain court information is accessible to anyone.
 Nevertheless, trials associated with domestic violence and juvenile delinquency aren’t in New Jersey public records.7

-Six different courts make up the New Jersey Judiciary Court System including the County Courts, the Municipal Courts, the Superior Court Clerk, the Tax Court, the Appellate Division, and the Supreme Court:
+Six different courts make up the New Jersey Judiciary Court System, including the County Courts, the Municipal Courts, the Superior Court Clerk, the Tax Court, the Appellate Division, and the Supreme Court:

-• The County Courts deal with trials associated with child support, restraining orders, financial issues, and other related issues.
+• The County Courts — deal with trials associated with child support, restraining orders, financial issues, and other related issues.

-• The Superior Court Clerk manages records, foreclosures, and the Bail Surety Program.
+• The Superior Court Clerk — manages records, foreclosures, and the Bail Surety Program.

-• The Tax Court listens to appeals involving business and sales taxes, homestead rebates, and county board tax decisions.
+• The Tax Court — listens to appeals involving business and sales taxes, homestead rebates, and county board tax decisions.

-• The Appellate Division hears out “do-over” cases transferred from administrative agencies, the Tax Court, and trial courts.
+• The Appellate Division — hears out “do-over” cases transferred from administrative agencies, the Tax Court, and trial courts.

-• The Supreme Court is based in Trenton, New Jersey, and is the highest court in the state.
+• The Supreme Court — is based in Trenton, New Jersey, and is the highest court in the state.
 It listens to appeals brought over from the lower courts.
 It also supervises the other courts.

 Whether someone needs a case or record of themselves or another person, the New Jersey Courts offer both electronic and hardcopy versions of what they’re looking for.
 For instance, an individual can choose from the list of county courts to inquire about retrieving public or confidential records.